 The implant size we use during surgery depends on many factors.
 We feel there is no magic formula or computer imaging system that can pick your implant for you.
 Choosing the right sized implants requires time.
 We begin by measuring your breasts and chest wall and assessing the amount of tissue already present.
 We’ll talk to you about your desired appearance, your level of physical activity, and other factors.
-We then have you try different sizes of implants placed within your bra to see what you think looks full and natural for you.
+We then have you try different sizes of implants placed within a bra to see what you think looks full and natural for you.
+We do our final sizing at your preoperative visit so allow plenty of time to make your right choice.
 Based on our measurements and your input, we’ll work with you to choose the right implant that fits you and your lifestyle.

 Placing the implant

-We perform our breast augmentation procedures at the Lawrence Surgery Center, a fully accredited outpatient surgery facility located in our office building.
+We perform our breast augmentation procedures at the Lawrence Surgery Center, a fully accredited outpatient surgery facility located at the LMH Health West Campus.
 The procedure is performed under general anesthesia, and takes about 1-1½ hours.
 The incision will be placed under your breast or on the lower part of your areola.
 We often use the Keller Funnel for placement of our silicone implants to keep our incisions shorter.
 The implants are generally placed under the muscle, as we feel this gives a more natural appearance to the upper part of the breast and better protects the implant.
 Before closing your incisions with dissolving sutures, we put a local anesthetic into the pocket around your implants to help decrease your pain after surgery.
 Finally, you are placed in a special surgical bra to help support your new breasts.

 The time before you can return to work and everyday activities varies from patient to patient, but a week is adequate for most patients.
 Again, some have returned to work much sooner, others have taken longer, especially those with jobs requiring heavy lifting or strenuous activities.